EvPhilpott/recipes/guacamole.md

 *olive oil
 *Hello!
 ## Instructions
-*put one avocado into a bowl
+*remove the stone from an avocado